 Core algorithmic updates are a natural part of the overall search algorithm.
 Whenever such updates happen (it might happen several times a day, and Google might not explicitly announce such updates), there are chances that your website might expect changes in rankings.

-A negative change in rankings due to Google update does not always mean that something is wrong with your website.
+A negative change in rankings due to a Google update does not always mean something is wrong with your website.
 To make this understand, Google gave the following explanation in its blog:

 “One way to think of how a core update operates is to imagine you made a list of the top 100 movies in 2015.
 A few years later in 2019, you refresh the list.
 It’s going to naturally change.
 Some new and wonderful movies that never existed before will now be candidates for inclusion.
 You might also reassess some films and realize they deserved a higher place on the list than they had before.